Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Discussion

 \subsection{Future work}

-Several promising avenues exist for improving our approach.
-First, exploring end-to-end training of the fusion model, rather than using frozen backbones, could potentially capture more nuanced relationships between modalities.
-Additionally, incorporating the available near-infrared band from orthophotos and intensity information from ALS point clouds could provide valuable additional spectral and structural information for biodiversity assessment.

-A crucial next step would be testing the generalizability of our approach across different forest biomes.
+A crucial next step is to evaluate the generalizability of our approach across different forest biomes.
 While our method shows promise for temperate forests in Denmark, tropical, boreal, and other forest types present distinct challenges and characteristics.
 Tropical forests, for instance, typically exhibit much higher species diversity and more complex canopy structures than temperate forests, which could affect both the ALS point cloud patterns and spectral signatures in orthophotos.
+Although the model is robust to terrain variation, incorporating absolute elevation as an additional input could be beneficial in more topographically complex regions, since it currently only learns from plot-relative height information.
+While our binary classification approach provides a proof of concept for forest biodiversity potential assessment, future work should explore more fine-grained classification schemes.
+A multi-class approach that reliably distinguishes between several levels of biodiversity would provide more nuanced insights for conservation prioritization and forest management.